 Conclusion

 Now that you've learned the ins and outs of saying "come here" in Spanish, why not put your knowledge to the test?
 Share your experiences in the comments below, or ask any questions you may still have.
-We encourage you to start using these phrases in your daily conversations and continue exploring the rich and diverse world of the Spanish language.
+Still, we encourage you to start using these phrases in your daily conversations and continue exploring the rich and diverse world of the Spanish language.
 Your journey to fluency starts here!